GrinonBarrett/Taksidos/Core Rules/Creatures/Nral.md

  • Cannot be healed except through rest.
  • Have advantage on saves against effects which would grapple, restrain, or make them prone unless it specifies that they affect ephemera.

-**Shadowy**: ??? are creatures of shadow and as a result possess a few traits which make them difficult to deal with;
+**Shadowy**: Nrals are creatures of shadow and as a result possess a few traits which make them difficult to deal with;
 The exist in a plane of existence outside of traditionally visible wavelengths, this means they may only exist in a constant state of darkness.
  • It is unaffected by lighting and always sees as though it were fair light.
  • Non-magical forms of damage have no effect on it.